abouls/react-init/README.md

 1. Download the zip file of this project;
 2. Unpack the zip file;
-3. Change your working directory to the unpacked zip file(aka react-init);
+3. Change your working directory to the unpacked zip file(aka react-init-master);
 4. Run `$ npm install` command in your terminal;
-5. Run `$ npm run antd` command to setup antd.css;
+5. Run `$ npm run antd` command to initialize the antd.css;
 6. Done and write your own code from here.